FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

-Setting aside any influence of cell size, colony and non-colony forming phytoplankton do not significantly differ in the fraction of their total gene content encoding O~2~^•−^ scavenging (p = 8.1×10^-1^) (Data not presented).
+Setting aside any influence of cell size, colony and non-colony forming phytoplankton do not significantly differ in the fraction of their total gene content encoding O~2~^•−^ scavenging (p = 8.1×10^-1^) (Data not presented), consistent with limited membrane permeability for O~2~^•−^ and thus limited colony level interactions in O~2~^•−^ metabolism.